Committee of Union and Progress: Revolutionary Era (1905–1908)

 Under Talât's initiative, the OFC merged with Rıza's Paris-section CPU in September 1907, and the group became the internal center of the CPU in the Ottoman Empire.
-In late 1905 the CPU received significant reorganisation with a new member: Dr. Bahattin Şakir, Prince Yusuf İzzettin's private physician.
-After several meetings with Ahmed Rıza, Şakir transformed the CPU from a intellectual circle to a revolutionary organisation.
-Searching for a potant internal circle that could overthrow the government, he eventually identified the OFC in Salonica, and dispatched Doctor Nâzım to make contact after Talât demanded they merge.
+In late 1905 the CPU was significantly reorganized into a revolutionary organization from a intellectual circle by Dr. Bahattin Şakir.
+Searching for a potent internal circle that could overthrow the government, he identified the OFC in Salonica and demanded they merge.
 Under the merger agreement, Talât became secretary general of the internal CPU, while Şakir became secretary general of its external department.
-After the Young Turk Revolution, this "Macedonian" cadre, consisting of Talât, Enver, Ahmed Cemal, Midhat Şükrü, and Mehmed Cavid, as well as Dr. Nâzım and Dr. Şakir, supplanted Ahmed Rıza and the Old Unionists.
-For now this merger reoriented the committee from an intellectual opposition group into a proper secret revolutionary organisation.
+After the Young Turk Revolution in 1908, this "Macedonian" cadre, consisting of Talât, Enver, Ahmed Cemal, and Mehmed Cavid, as well as Dr. Nâzım and Dr. Şakir, supplanted Ahmed Rıza and the Old Unionists.

 Intending to emulate other revolutionary nationalist organisations like the Dashnak Committee or the Internal Macedonian Revolutionary Organization (IMRO), an extensive cell based organisation was constructed.
-The CPU's modus operandi was "Komitecilik" (Committeemanship), or rule by revolutionary conspiracy.
 Joining the revolutionary committee was by invitation only, and those who did join had to keep their membership secret.
 Recruits would undergo an initiation ceremony, where they swore a sacred oath with the sacred book of their religion in the right hand and a sword, dagger, or revolver in the left hand.
 They swore to unconditionally obey all orders from the Central Committee; to never reveal the CPU's secrets and to keep their own membership secret; to be willing to die for the fatherland and Islam at all times; and to follow orders from the Central Committee to kill anyone whom the Central Committee wanted to see killed, including one's own friends and family.
 The penalty for disobeying orders from the Central Committee or attempting to leave the CPU was death.
 To enforce its policy, the Unionists had a select group of especially devoted party members known as fedâi, or self-sacrificing volunteers, whose job was to assassinate any CPU members who disobeyed orders, disclosed its secrets, or were suspected of being police informers.
 The CPU professed to be fighting for the restoration of the Constitution, but its internal organisation and methods were intensely authoritarian, with its cadres expected to strictly follow orders from the "Sacred Committee".